KMCGamer/KMCGamer.github.io/_posts/2018-2-2-discordhelp.md

   - javascript
 ---

+In this post, we design and implement a different approach to interacting with a help command.
 You would think that the help command would be one of the easiest commands to implement, *right?*.
+Lets talk about it.

+## The Problem

-I mean, it should ideally just print out the command's name followed by a helpful hint on how it works.
+The help command should ideally just print out the command's name followed by a helpful hint on how it works.
+Simple right?
 However, my concern wasn't really about how the information was displayed, but more so about **how the information is navigated.**

 Lets break it down for a second.
 You type `help`.
 What do you expect?
 A list, right?
 But what happens if there is more information than what could be ideally displayed at one time?
 You would probably have to type something like `help 1` or `help 2` and so on and so forth to access the different pages of the manual.
 Surely we can make this better.

+## The Solution

 I am proud to introduce the **_COMPLETELY ORIGINAL_** responsive help command!